 All aspects of trek gear and conditions are discus to make sure you’re fully prepared for the mbc trek, and any last-minute questions answered.
 After lunch, our professional guide takes you to explore for heritage sites of Kathmandu such as Swayambhunath stupa and Old Kathmandu durbar square.
 Later we visit Asan tole the oldest Markets of Nepal.
 And transfer to hotel.

 We take scenic flight from Kathmandu to Tumlingtar airstrip.
 Tumlingtar is located at an altitude of 1,504 feet above sea level.
 Tumlingtar is a gateway to explore Makalu Trek.
-We begin walking on a plateau for about 45 minutes after which the trek starts climbing gradually for approx 3 hrs to reach Khandbari camp above the village on large grassy fields.
+We begin to walk on a plateau, climbing gradually for approx 3 hrs to reach Khandbari camp above the village on large grassy fields.

 From Hururu, we move back to the ridge at 1,960m and trek through forests of huge rhododendrons just below the ridge line to a Mani walls.
 We continue along the ridge past a small stream to a single Sherpa house and tea shop.
 This is Mure, a spread-out village at 1980 meters that is inhabited by both Sherpas and Rais.